sansseriff/phd_thesis/src/chapter_05/section_08_cheat_sheet.md

 ![**Caption title here** a) Long caption here](./figs_05/fig1b_light.svg){#fig:figurename short-caption="Figure label for in thesis index here." width=70%}

 ![**Caption title here** a) Long caption here](./figs_05/hsps_light.svg){#fig:figurename2 short-caption="Figure label for in thesis index here." width=70%}

+to have a "~" space in latex and a no break space in html... "\&#160"